 The consideration that overrules all others in the choice of men’s attire for a traditional wedding, however, is the bride, Olsen says.

-Although the groom, by tradition, is not to see her gown before the wedding day, he says it’s advisable for the lucky man to make general inquires before shopping for his own outfit.
+Although the groom, by tradition, is not to see her gown before the wedding day, he says it’s advisable for the lucky man to make general inquiries before shopping for his own outfit.
 If his bride says she will be wearing a traditional, floor-length gown, his clothing should match hers in formality.
-If she’s going for a shorter, lighter dress for a more casual look and wedding, he has creative licence to dial down.
+If she’s going for a shorter, lighter dress for a more casual look and wedding, he has a creative licence to dial down.

 “Whether you’re a groom, a groomsman, or a guest to a wedding, you need to dress to that,” Olsen says, noting, “It’s going to make for some very weird pictures if the groom is in chinos and a white shirt and a bow tie, and yet the bride is in a full-on white wedding gown.
 So that’s how you base your decision.”